Non-archimedean tame topology and stably dominated types: Remarks on homotopies over imaginary base sets

+\tcb{Note that \thmref{1} is valid over an arbitrary base set $A$, including imaginaries, when $X$ is a constructible subset of $V$.
+More generally, if $X$ and the $\xi_i$ are defined over $A \meet (\VF \union \G)$, the theorem follows, simply by applying it over $A'= A \meet (\VF \union \G)$.}

+Is \thmref{1} true in full generality over an arbitrary base?
+Here is an indication that the answer may be positive, at least over a finite extension.
 Assume $(V,X)$ are given as in \thmref{1}, but over a base $A$ including imaginary elements.
 A homotopy $h_c$ is definable over additional field parameters $c$, satisfying the conclusion of \thmref{1} over $A(c)$.
-By the uniformity results of \S \ref{B2}, there exists a $A$-definable set $Q$ such that any parameter $c \in Q$ will do.
-One can find a definable type $q$, over a finite extension $A'$ of $A$ (i.e. $A'=A(a'), a' \in \acl(A)$).
+By the uniformity results of \ref{ss10.7}, there exists an $A$-definable set $Q$ such that any parameter $c \in Q$ will do.
+One can find a definable type $q$ on $Q$, over a finite extension $A'$ of $A$ (i.e. $A'=A(a'), a' \in \acl(A)$).
 We know that $q = \int_r f$, with $r$ an $A$-definable type on $\G^n$, and $f$ an $A$-definable $r$-germ of a function into $\std{Q}$.
-Define $h(t,v) = \lim_{u \in r} \int_{c \models f(u)} f_c(t,v) $.
-Then $h(t,v)$ is an $A'$-definable homotopy.
-It seems that the final image of $h$ is $\G$-parameterized, and has property (5) of \thmref{1}; isotriviality is likely to follow, and separatedness follows since one can take $V$ to be complete.
+Define $h(t,v) = \lim_{u \in r} \int_{c \models f(u)} h_c(t,v) $.
+Then $h(t,v)$ is an $A'$-definable homotopy. \tcb{The final image of $h$ is clearly $\G$-parameterized, and has property (5) of \thmref{1}; isotriviality, as well as the condition of being topologically $\G$-internal, should follow.}

-Similar issues arise when one tries to find a homotopy fixing a prescribed 0-definable element of $\std{V}$.